 All elementary (Lower School) schools will offer at least 20 minutes of recess on all days during the school year.
-If recess is offered before lunch, schools will have appropriate hand-washing facilities and/or hand-sanitizing mechanisms located just inside/outside the cafeteria to ensure proper hygiene prior to eating and students are required to use these mechanisms before eating.
-Hand-washing time, as well as time to put away coats/hat/gloves, will be built into the recess transition period/timeframe before students enter the cafeteria.
+If recess is offered before lunch, schools will have appropriate hand-washing facilities and/or hand-sanitizing mechanisms located just inside/outside the cafeteria to ensure proper hygiene prior to eating.
+Students are required to use these mechanisms before eating.
+Handwashing time, as well as time to put away coats/hats/gloves, will be built into the recess transition period/time frame before students enter the cafeteria.

 Outdoor recess will be offered when weather is feasible for outdoor play.
-Students will be allowed outside for recess except when outdoor temperature is below -10 windchill, during storms with lightning or thunder, or at the discretion of the building administrator based on his/her best judgment of safety conditions.
+Students will be allowed outside for recess except when outdoor temperature is below -10 windchill, during rain and/or storms with lightning or thunder, or at the discretion of the building administrator based on his/her best judgment of safety conditions.

-In the event that the school must conduct indoor recess, teachers and staff will follow the indoor recess guidelines that promote physical activity for students, to the extent practicable. {insert guidelines here}.
+If the school must conduct indoor recess, teachers and staff will follow the indoor recess guidelines that promote physical activity for students, to the extent practicable.

 Recess will complement, not substitute, physical education class.
-Recess monitors or teachers will encourage students to be active, and will serve as role models by being physically active alongside the students whenever feasible.
+Recess monitors or teachers will encourage students to be active and will serve as role models by being physically active alongside the students whenever feasible.